22Neves/devsite-docs/guides/additional-content/how-tos/improve-approval-recommendations-choapi.en.md

  * Product data,
  * Shipping data.

 There are also some **extra fields** that can be sent depending on the **branch of activities or industry of your store**.
-You can find details of every branch and the buyer and shipping data that we recommend to include for each of them in the [documentation](/developers/en/docs/checkout-api/additional-content/industry-data/intro).
+You can find details of every branch and the buyer and shipping data that we recommend to include for each of them in the documentation [Additional industry data](/developers/en/docs/checkout-api/additional-content/industry-data/intro).

 ## Improve the User Experience